bdoms/gae_validators/README.md

 ## How It Works

-Each validator is simply a method that receives string input and returns a tuple of `(valid, value)` back.
+Each validator is a method that receives string input and returns a tuple of `(valid, value)` back.
-`valid` is simply a boolean of whether the input passed validation or not.
+`valid` is a boolean of whether the input passed validation or not.
 `value` is a coerced, potentially optimized version of the input.
 For example, strings have outer whitespace stripped, while integers, booleans, and dates are all returned as their respective type.